willianpc/mubarebo/README.md

 # Mubarebo

-A generic project with RequireJS, Backbone and Bootstrap
+A generic project with Mustache, Backbone, RequireJS and Bootstrap

 ## What is this
 It is a kind of a "blank project" with all dependencies needed for a web project.